nicolasdilley/Gomela/README.md

 Gomela is a full-scale verification tool that verifies message passing concurrency in Go programs.
 Gomela takes either the name of a Go's github project or a list of Go files as input and generates Promela models.
-These models are then fed to SPIN to verify that the models are free of global deadlocks.
+These models are then fed to SPIN to verify that the models are free of model deadlocks.
 Gomela also offers the ability to the user to give bounds to the statically unknown communication-related parameters in the models to improve the accuracy of the verification.
 These parameters are the variables in the